top of page

 Doing the “right” thing is not enough.
 We need a clean heart.
 Only God can create it.

 We need a steadfast spirit (Psalm 51:10).
 We are like weathervanes in the wind.
 We too readily align with evil influences.
 Only God can make us firm and unwavering in doing what is right with the right attitude, no matter how the wind of circumstances blows.
+We need a clean heart and a renewed spirit.

 David was king because God had chosen him.
 After sinning, he feared God would reject him as He had rejected King Saul.